borenstein-lab/MIMOSA2shiny/docs/faqs.md

 comprehensively assessed whether using amplicon data, metagenomic data, or metatranscriptomic data consistently produces better results.

 <h4 id="cmpsAlone">Can I calculate metabolic potential scores even if I don't have metabolomics data?</h4>
 Technically, you can do this using the `get_species_cmp_scores` function in the R package.
 However, we do not recommend it.
-CMP scores are an extremely approximate method for predicting metabolic processes, and they are most useful as a tool for interrogating possible mechanisms that explain observed metabolite trends, rather than predicting changes in unknown metabolites.
+CMP scores are a very approximate method for predicting metabolic processes, and they are most useful as a tool for interrogating possible mechanisms that explain observed metabolite trends, rather than predicting changes in unknown metabolites.

 <h4 id="noID">What about metabolomics features that have not been assigned a compound identification?</h4>
 Currently, we can't do anything about them.
-You can assign a putative identification and see if MIMOSA is able to link them to anything interesting.
+You can assign a putative identification and see if MIMOSA2 is able to significantly link them with microbiome data.

 ### Functionality and Analysis Options